BatyaGG/Wine-Quality-Score/README.md

 ## Outlier detection and elimination

 Outliers in datasets may have impact on model accuracy to some extent.
 However, outlier deletion is not good approach in some cases.
-Wine dataset have many observations and not very highly dimensional, therefore outlier observations deletion may improve model accuracy or at least decrease training time.
+Wine dataset have many observations and is not very highly dimensional, therefore outlier observations deletion may improve model accuracy or at least decrease training time.
 Let’s analyze dataset features distributions beforehand.
 Features have various metric units (mg/cm^3, g/dm^3 etc.).
 Also, they have different concentrations and therefore have varying ranges.
 So, normalizing dataset will make plots consistent to visualize.

 <p align="center">
   <img width="70%" height="70%" src="https://github.com/BatyaGG/Wine-Quality-Score/blob/master/figures/feature_distribution.png">